nixn/pdns-etcd3/README.md

 * Support for [automatically appending zone name to unqualified domain names](doc/ETCD-structure.md#domain-name)
 * Override of domain name appended to unqualified names (instead of zone name)
   * useful for [`PTR` records](doc/ETCD-structure.md#ptr) in reverse zones
+* Support for defaults and zone appending in most plain-string records (only supported ones)
+    * e.g. in an `SRV` entry: `20 5 _ server1`, the port will be searched for in default values, the name `server1` will be appended with the zone name
+    * same entry in JSON5 syntax: `{priority: 20, weight: 5, target: "server1"}` (this is longer but clearer)
 * [Multi-level defaults and options](doc/ETCD-structure.md#defaults-and-options), overridable
 * [Upgrade data structure](doc/ETCD-structure.md#upgrading) (if needed for new program version) without interrupting service
 * Run [standalone](#standalone-modes) for usage as a [Unix or HTTP connector][pdns-remote-usage]